vinoth122001/PRODIGY_INFOTECH_INTERNSHIP/PRODIGY_SD_03/README.md

-Task 03 of Software Development Intern at ProdigyInfoTech Contact System Management Software
+Task 03 : Contact System Management Software

    This Contact management system is developed using Java, Swing and JDBC(Java DataBase Connectivity) which is a standard API that allows Java program to access the Database.
 The Application seamlessly interacts with a MYSQL Database, employing SQL queries to fetch and manage the data.
 It allows the users to efficiently manage their Contacts, providing functionalities such as adding new contact, editing a exisiting contact and the ability to delete the contact as needed and also Users can able to Export contacts data from the Database into a file for convenient access.